npinansky/bench/README.md

 $comp = new FunctionComparator(new FunctionComparatorResults());
 ```

-2. Now let's add some code to compare
+2. Now let's add some code to compare whether array_map() or foreach() is more performant

 ```
 $arr = range(1,100);